lunardoggo/CSharpBeginnerProjects/README.md

 ---

-The algurithms and data structures showcased in this project are intended to teach basic concepts, therefor they will largely be implemented in a way that they can easily be adapted to other languages.
+The algurithms and data structures showcased in this project are intended to teach basic concepts, therefore they will largely be implemented in a way that they can easily be adapted to other languages.

 # Datastructures
 ### **Collections**